What Is The Best Camera For Food Photography?

 FujiFilm XT3

-The main reason I started with the XT3 was because I was still in “photography-only” mode… meaning, I wasn’t shooting video yet.
-I was debating buying the XT4 at this time as well, but from my research, the XT4 was more expensive and the main features that were different from the XT3 were more beneficial for someone shooting video.
+The main reason I started with the XT3 was because I was still in “photography-only” mode since I wasn’t learning video yet.
+I was debating buying the XT4 at this time as well, but from my research, the XT4 was more expensive and the main features that were better than the XT3 involved video capabilities.

-I ultimately decided to go with the more affordable XT3 and so I could also get a decent lens for it.
-Keep in mind that switching camera models will require you to get new lenses that fit your camera model, so it can be a bit of an investment.
+I ultimately decided to go with the more affordable XT3.
+Keep in mind that switching camera models will require you to get new lenses that fit your camera model, so it can be a bit of an investment to switch brands.

 SPECS FOR FUJIFILM XT3